-All incidences are brought to the attention of the Headteacher/deputy Headteacher and learning mentor.
+All incidences are brought to the attention of the Headteacher/Deputy Headteacher and learning mentor.
 All incidences/reports of bullying are recorded and monitored on CPOMS.
 Parents, children and staff are clear about the schools definition of bullying.

 "Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally."
-An assembly to clarify this definition is held at the beginning of each school year.
+Assemblies are used to clarify this definition.
 A child version of the definition is "We do not bully other children.
 Bullying is when one child or some children together hurt another child more than once.
 We do not hurt other children's bodies or feelings."

-Individual Behaviour Plans
+Individual Behaviour Plans:

 We recognise that some pupils need a tailored behaviour plan as the general behaviour policy may not meet their needs fully.
-Children who receive regular red/yellow cards will be discussed at meetings with senior leaders and an individual behaviour plan may be formulated.
+Children who receive regular red/yellow cards will be discussed at meetings with Senior Leaders/Key stage Leaders and an individual behaviour plan may be formulated.

-Staff will seek advice and support from senior leaders and outside agencies where appropriate.
+Staff will seek advice and support from Senior Leaders and outside agencies where appropriate.
 The parent and the child will be involved in formulating the plan which will set out specifically their positive behaviour targets and any consequences.